50th Indian Parachute Brigade

 Indian manufacturers soon started making parachutes, but by March 1942 none of them had passed the required tests.
 Meanwhile, only 200 out of the required 2200 chutes had been sent from the UK.
 Moreover, the Brigade had actually lost the Valentias - the only two planes it did have - as they were being used to evacuate refugees following Japan's invasion of Burma.
 The Valentias returned in April but were promptly damaged by bad weather.
 On June 14, 1942, Commander-in-Chief Wavell angrily wrote, "my parachute Brigade has been starved of help and equipment from the United Kingdom and much effort will be required if it is to play the very valuable part it might".
 (Praval, p.23)

 Fortunately, things had already started to improve.
 Leslie Irvin, the famous parachute maker, arrived from the Ministry of Supply to set up an Indian parachute factory in the city of Kanpur.
-On April 11, Willingdon's Airlanding School received its first Hudson for use in jump training.
+On April 11, Willingdon's Airlanding School received its first Hudson bomber for use in jump training, at some point also receiving a Lodestar.
 By June 1942, the supply of parachutes to the Brigade began to improve, with 300 a month rising to 1750 by October.
-Indians and Gurkhas finally began their jump training only requiring five jumps to qualify at that time.
+Indians and Gurkhas finally began their jump training, only requiring five jumps to qualify at that time.
 Jumping initially took place over a racecourse which was next to Willingdon airport in Delhi.
 Unfortunately, an officer recalled how “on one occasion one of the company commanders landed on the top tier of the grandstand and bumped slowly down to the bottom”.
 On October 14, 1942, the training school was moved owing to the poor drop zones and lack of security; its new home was in Chaklala in modern-day Pakistan.
+They were joined there by 215 Squadron RAF which brought several Wellington bombers.
 The Brigade headquarters also moved to Campbellpur in Pakistan, 50 miles west of Chaklala.
 Simultaneously, 151 Battalion was secretly moved to the Middle East and renamed to 156 battalion.
+Strangely, the Training Centre remained in Delhi but it was later realised this was a mistake and it moved to Rawalpindi, also in Pakistan.

 A few small-scale airborne operations were undertaken prior to Sangshak.
-Troops were dropped from ancient Valentia bi-planes near Hyderabad Sind in July 1942, to operate against dissident Hur tribesmen, who had been de-railing trains.
+In July 1942, troops from A Company, 152 Battalion were dropped from Valentias near the Nara river in Pakistan.
+This was in an effort to curb the actions of Hur tribesmen who had been ransacking local villages near Hyderabad.
+On May 16, 1942, the Hurs had derailed the mail train from Karachi, attracting the ire of the British authorities.
+But the drop of the 152 Battalion ended in disappointment when the Hurs learnt of the plan and escaped; the need for greater secrecy in future operations was duly noted.
+According to the Company's 2 i/c Pat Paterson, not a single rebel was sighted on the whole Operation.
 On July 3, 1942 Operation Puddle was launched, which involved just seven Gurkhas and four Brits from 153 Battalion led by Captain Jimmy Roberts.
 They were to drop from a Lockheed Lodestar over Myitkyina in Burma, to gather intelligence on airstrips and airfields in Northern Burma.
 After dropping, they had to march 150 miles north to reach and reoccupy an abandoned Fort called Fort Hertz.
 The Operation was a complete success.

 The final airborne operation undertaken by the Brigade was a successful parachute assault mounted on the 1st May 1945 by a composite Gurkha parachute battalion on Japanese defensive positions at Elephant point, at the mouth of the Rangoon River.